 Only the use of the CCA chemical with Creosote is recommended for this application.
-Only timber treated with both these chemicals will offer complete protection against marine borers.
+Only timber poles treated with both these chemicals will offer complete protection against marine borers.
 Jetties, slipways, retaining walls and walkways will fall under this section.

 In South Africa all treatment plants producing treated timber are monitored through a compulsory third party product certification scheme.
-All treated timber is required to show not only the product certification mark of one of the approved certification bodies, but also to which H class the timber has been treated.
+All treated timber is required to show not only the product certification mark of one of the approved certification bodies, but also to which H class the timber poles have been treated.

 |Hazard Class Symbol||H0-1||H2||H3||H4||H5||H6|

 |End Use Application||Internal||Internal||External Above Ground||In Ground Contact||In Fresh Water/Wet Soil||In Sea Water|